Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

 Selenium is an open-source library that allows developers to write scripts in various programming languages to automate web browser interactions.
 It can simulate user actions such as clicking links, filling out forms, and navigating pages, and it can extract data from the web pages by using techniques such as web element selection, DOM parsing, and XPath queries.
 [7]

-For our study, we use Selenium to navigate to the product page of Meta Quest 2 VR on the Argos website and retrieve the reviews, location of the reviewer, and timestamp of the review.
+For our study, we use Selenium to navigate to the product page of Meta Quest 2 VR on the Argos website and retrieve the reviews, user information of the reviewer, and timestamp of the review.
 We write code that uses the Selenium webdriver to open a web browser, navigate to the product page, and extract the data from the page elements.
 We also implement error handling and retry logic to ensure that the script can handle any issues that might arise during the scraping process, such as network errors or changes in the page structure.
 Here's the explanation in a procedural way

 <ol>
     <li>The Chrome web driver opens and navigates to the specified URL.</li>